Developer Guide

 GradPad allows users to add tags to modules that they add, remove tags from existing modules, list out all

-existing tags in GradPad, and filter the Completed Modules
+existing tags in GradPad, and filter the Completed Modules list by tags.

-objects which are referenced by Module
+Tags are represented by Tag objects which are referenced by Module objects when modules are tagged.

 To prevent duplicate tags from being created everytime a module is tagged (as was the case in the original AB3),

-class to keep track of a collection of unique Tag
+the GradPad class uses a UniqueTagMap class to keep track of a collection of unique Tag objects.
+With this,

-when a user tags a module with an existing tag, UniqueTagMap
+when a user tags a module with an existing tag, UniqueTagMap looks for the existing Tag object and adds it to

-object.
+that Module object.
 As such, all modules who use a particular tag now reference that corresponding singular Tag

 object.